spacebarchat/docs/docs/faq.md

     4. Reimplementing allows us to extend the Discord protocol in ways Discord.com may not deem feasible, economical, whateverical.
     5. This includes privacy features, such as end to end encryption for example.
     6. The reverse engineering effort by our team may be useful to outside developers looking to understand how similar services work.
-    7. The Discord protocol despite it's API complexity is quite simple and linear, which makes this project more feasible.
+    7. The Discord protocol, despite its API complexity, is quite simple and linear.
+No complex conflict resolution like Matrix, for example.

 ??? info "Editing the database is annoying, is there a graphical interface for this?"